mailsudiptabiswas/Master-Docker-from-Scratch-to-Scale/labs/44_serverless-docker-openfaas/README.md

-# Chapter 44: Docker & Serverless with OpenFaaS – Lab
+# Lab 44: Docker & Serverless with OpenFaaS – Lab

 ## Objective:
 Deploy a function with OpenFaaS using Docker.